 The Digital SAT: A Brave, New Frontier

-The College Board announced on Tuesday, January 25, that the SAT will be going digital in 2024.
+The College Board announced that the SAT will be going digital in March 2024, and the PSAT will be going digital in October 2023.
 As if *that* isn’t big enough news, they are also changing the format substantively to be more student-friendly.

 So What’s Changing?

 - Same scoring format, equal to current scores